dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 - to know we have improvements, we need to have a baseline measure
 - to know if we are performing well we need to have some competition which we can compete against.

-In .Net, we have a framework/tool called DotNetBenchMark which allows us to setup a test, which it runs continously in order to measure the performance (benchmark the code).
+In .Net, we have a framework/tool called DotNetBenchMark which allows us to setup a test, which it runs continuously in order to measure the performance (benchmark the code).

 Each benchmark which will measure a number of scenarios. in our case, we have 4